 For our used automotive sales business, pursuant to our arrangements with our dealerships, we may permit the dealerships to develop and operate other dealership locations in their defined geographic areas.
 Accordingly, certain dealerships may elect to cooperate with third parties to develop and operate dealerships in the geographic area covered by the relevant agreement.
 Such agreements contractually obligate our dealerships to operate in accordance with specified standards, including synchronization of their operations on our platform and integration in our system.
-As a result, the ultimate success and quality of any additional location rests with our dealerships and ultimately, our performance could be adversely affected and our brand image and reputation may be harmed, which could materially and adversely affect our business and operating results.
+As a result, the ultimate success and quality of any additional location rests with our dealership.
+If these additional dealerships do not successfully operate in a manner consistent with required standards, their performance, the performance of our dealerships and ultimately, our performance could be adversely affected and our brand image and reputation may be harmed, which could materially and adversely affect our business and operating results.